TomD0wning/DataStructuresAndAlgorithms/Searching.md

     return sum%tableSize
 ```

-Regardless of the hash function, whats important is that the function has to be effcient so that it does not become the dominant part of the storage and search process.
+Regardless of the hash function, whats important is that the function has to be efficient so that it does not become the dominant part of the storage and search process.
 If the hash function is too complex then it becomes more work to compute the slot name than it would be to do a basic sequential or binary search, defeating the point of hashing.

 ## Collision resolution